Colombian nationality law: Nationality by birth

 Colombia does not grant automatic birthright citizenship.
 To obtain Colombian nationality at birth, a person must have at least one parent who is a national or legal resident of Colombia.

 A child born outside Colombia who has at least one Colombian parent can be registered as a Colombian national by birth, either upon returning to Colombia (for residents) or at a consulate abroad (for non-residents).

 Nationality by naturalization

-A person who has lived in Colombia as a legal permanent resident for five years may apply for naturalization with the Ministry for Foreign Affairs.
+A person who has lived in Colombia as a legal permanent resident (i.e. on a Resident (R) visa) for five years may apply for naturalization with the Ministry for Foreign Affairs.
 There are exceptions to the usual residence requirements in some cases, including: